Comprehensive Support and Improvement Summary

 How the District Supports Eligible Schools

-School leaders and representatives from the central office contribute to the development, implementation, monitoring, and evaluation of CSI plans.
-Needs assessments are conducted annually by the CSI schools with frequent follow up of needs throughout the school year.
-There are a variety of data points used by the school sites during this needs assessment process.
-Historical CAASPP results, which were used as a basis for determining eligibility for CSI, are also used during the needs assessment.
-The district provides Data Insights, a continuously updated report dashboard with prebuilt reports designed to be relevant and actionable, which is used by the sites on an ongoing basis to monitor multiple aspects of student data, including SBAC results, attendance, behavior, graduation rate, and college/career readiness.
-The district supports schools in using these high stakes data points to determine goals and next steps for improvement.
+CUSD will provide support to eligible schools in developing Comprehensive Support and Improvement plans, needs assessments are conducted annually with frequent monitoring throughout the school year.
+There are a variety of data points used by the school sites during this needs assessment process including CAASPP results, which determine eligibility for CSI.
+The district utilizes Data Insights, a continuously updated dashboard with prebuilt reports designed to be relevant and actionable.
+Reports are used by the sites on an ongoing basis to monitor multiple aspects of student data, including SBAC results, attendance, behavior, graduation rate, and college/career readiness.
 The district also provides local assessments that measure student growth throughout the year.
-For example, the district provides Math and Language Arts formative assessments called iCAM and iCAL to monitor student progress towards achieving the adopted standards.
-The Illuminate system provides a variety of reports allowing the school a rich variety of output of results to make the data actionable.
-The district values the input of a variety of stake holders when making decisions at the school site level.
-The district provides various surveys (Parent SART, Student LCAP, Faculty/Staff Climate Assessment, Senior Survey, Parent Title I) to gather feedback from a representation of groups served.
-The results of these surveys are used to keep a pulse of needs perceived by all stake holders.
-Survey data along with qualitative comments form the basis of in person conversations held at the school sites during parent SART, SSC, ELAC meetings as well as staff and district leadership meetings.
+For example, the district provides Math and Language Arts formative assessments called iCAM, iCAL, and iReady to monitor student progress towards achieving the adopted standards.
+The Illuminate system provides a variety of reports allowing the schools to make the data actionable.
+Beyond SST is used for progress monitoring and measuring outcomes that promote data driven decision making and identifying research based interventions.
+The district supports schools in using these high stakes data points to determine goals, identify potential resource inequities and formulate next steps for improvement.
+School Plans for Student Achievement (SPSA) are written to meet the requirements for CSI plans.

+The district values the input of a variety of educational partners when making decisions at the school site level.
+The district provides various surveys (Parent SART, Student LCAP, Faculty/Staff Climate Assessment, Senior Survey, Parent Title I) to gather feedback from educational partners to keep a pulse of perceived needs.
+Survey data feedback is discussed during school site parent meetings, including SART, SSC, ELAC meetings as well as staff and district leadership meetings.
 It is at these meetings that needs assessments come to fruition.

 How the District will Monitor and Evaluate the Plans

-Upon completion of the 6-8 week cycle, plans are reviewed and evaluated by site and district leaders.
-Plans are evaluated by examining the level of action effectiveness in alignment with the correlating site metrics which are differentiated in SPSAs based on the site needs assessment.
-Based on the results, site leaders begin the next 6-8 week cycle, determining areas of focus as pertained to the site plan.
-Site and district leaders conduct weekly monitoring of actions and progress.
-Coaching is provided in areas of need, including but not limited to, additional data monitoring and action implantation assistance.
-District leadership provides support with monitoring to ensure sites have the data and resources needed to implement actions.
-For monitoring of graduation rate schools can track student performance with regards to college/career readiness using Data Insights and can track individual student credit completion.
-For monitoring of student academic performance the district provides multiple assessments with actionable reports viewed by teachers, site and district leadership to monitor student growth.
-In addition to these things the district considers suspension/expulsion data, attendance, behavioral, parent climate and LCAP survey data in addition to California Dashboard data.
-Clovis Unified will analyze the data to ensure all underperforming groups are making adequate progress and are closing the achievement gaps.
-These data points are presented at SART, SSC and ELAC meetings to different parent groups.
-Parents are an integral component in monitoring progress and evaluating effectiveness.
+Using the Continuous Cycle of Improvement Process for site leaders to monitor action effectiveness in alignment with the correlating site metrics and support effective implementation and/or begin a new cycle of improvement.
+Implementation, monitoring and the evaluation of effectiveness occurs after each benchmark cycle.
+Based on the results, site leaders begin the next cycle, determining the next areas of focus.
+Site and district leaders conduct regular monitoring of actions and review progress.
+Coaching and support is provided from the Director of MTSS in areas of need, including but not limited to, additional data monitoring and action implementation assistance from the district and identified consultants.
+District leadership provides the data and resources needed to implement actions.
+For monitoring of graduation rate, schools can track student performance in college/career readiness using Data Insights and can track individual student credit completion.
+For monitoring of student academic performance, the district provides multiple assessments with actionable reports viewed by teachers and site and district leadership to monitor student growth.
+In addition, the district considers suspension/expulsion data, attendance, behavioral, climate results, and LCAP survey data in addition to California Dashboard data.

 Clovis Unified School District: Be the best you can be in mind, body, and spirit